 Demeter reigns over the life cycle, from the fallow of winter to the bounty of the fall harvest.
 To the ancient Greeks, her dominion over agriculture extended her influence to civilization, including the mysteries of the life, death and rebirth.
 This fall, I’m honoring Demeter as a Goddess of Fury and Fertility, while following the ancient practice of creating an Inner Temple to contain my personal mysteries.
 I’ve included the new translation of The Orphic Hymn to Demeter that I’ll be using, along with Demeter’s themes, epithets, correspondences, animals, and more to help you connect with this impressive goddess.

 She is above all else, Fierce Goddess in Control and not a timid deity at all.
 Honestly, when I see her portrayed as such, it really gets to me.
 Demeter, like her daughter Persephone and their companion, Hekate, is so often reduced to a narrowly defined weak or undesirable character.
-All three were revered as Soteira (Savior).
+All three were revered as Soteira (Liberator).
 Both Demeter and Hekate were viewed as Kourotrophos, Guardian of Children.